-Elisa Torres is a fourth-year doctoral candidate in the Industrial and Organizational Psychology Program.
+Elisa Torres is a doctoral candidate in the Industrial and Organizational Psychology Program.
 She received her B.S. in Psychology and her B.B.A. in Management from Eastern Michigan University, and M.S. degree in Industrial and Organizational Psychology from San Diego State University.
 She is currently working under Dr. Stephen Zaccaro, where she is conducting research focusing on 1) leadership development, and 2) team dynamics, emergence, emergent states, and leadership within multiteam systems (MTS).
 Additionally, Elisa is currently a graduate research assistant on an Army Research Institute funded leadership development project led by Dr. Zaccaro.
-Prior to starting her doctoral education, she worked on several NIH funded projects examining organizational factors that impact the implementation of evidence-based practices in allied health setting (e.g., mental health, child welfare, and substance abuse treatment).
+Prior to starting her doctoral education, she worked on several NIH funded projects examining organizational factors (including leadership, strategic climate and organizational citizenship behavior) that impact the implementation of evidence-based practices in allied health setting (e.g., mental health, child welfare, and substance abuse treatment).

 Zaccaro, S. J., Torres, E. M. +, Dubrow, S+. & Campbell, L. (2020).
 Multiteam systems: An integrative review and comparison of different forms.
 Annual Review of Organizational Psychology & Organizational Behavior, 7, 479-503.